rquadri/castle/README.md

 Equifax breach (estimated 143 million social security numbers stolen), the two large security breaches at Yahoo (3 billion accounts compromised, potentially revealing passwords and answers to security questions).
-On a much smaller scale, but perhaps no less significant, the hacks of the Democratic National Committee servers and of top Democratic officials' emails may have swayed the 2016 presidential election.
+On a much smaller scale, but no less significant, the hacks of the Democratic National Committee servers and of top Democratic officials' emails may have swayed the 2016 presidential election.

 We cannot assume that our personal information is safe.
 Whether you realize it or not, it is quite likely that your own sensitive